Ranchu2000/HacknRoll23/README.md

 ## How we built it
 Jobpocalypse was built solely using C++ and SFML (Simple and Fast Multimedia Library), which we used to access various interfaces of our computers to ease game development.

-The sprites utilised for this game are custom sprites that we created through LibreSprite and [INSERT MAPMAKER NAME].  + player sprite
+The sprites utilised for this game are custom sprites that we created through LibreSprite and DeepNight.

 ## Challenges we've faced
 - Fully utilising the capabiliites of C++ as this is the first time the team developed a C++ project of this scale